apip-web/apip-web.github.io/_page/feature.md

     wrapper.appendChild(nums);
     wrapper.appendChild(pre);

-    // IMPORTANT: ensure code element is block and preserves whitespace (CSS handles it)
-    // Do not modify code.innerHTML — leave highlight spans untouched });
+    // Note: we intentionally do NOT modify code.innerHTML so any server-side
+    // syntax highlighting (Rouge) remains intact.
+  });
 });
 </script>